 Some SLCFs do not directly affect the climate but produce climate-active compounds and are referred to as precursors.
 SLCFs are emitted both naturally and as a result of human activities, such as agriculture or extraction of fossil fuels.
 Many of the human sources, particularly those based on combustion, produce SLCFs at the same time as carbon dioxide and other long-lived greenhouse gases.
 Emissions have increased since the start of industrialization, and humans are now the dominant source for several SLCFs and SLCF precursors, such as sulphur dioxide (which produces sulphates) and nitrogen oxides (which produce nitrates and ozone), despite strong reductions over the last few decades in some regions from efforts to improve air quality.

-The climatic effect of a chemical compound in the atmosphere depends on two things: (1) how effective it is at cooling or warming the climate (its radiative efficiency) and (2) how long it remains in the atmosphere (its lifetime).
+The climatic effect of a chemical compound in the atmosphere depends on two things: (i) how effective it is at cooling or warming the climate (its radiative efficiency) and (ii) how long it remains in the atmosphere (its lifetime).
 Because they have high radiative efficiencies, SLCFs can have a strong effect on the climate even though they have relatively short lifetimes of up to about two decades after emission.
 Today, there is a balance between warming and cooling from SLCFs, but this can change in the future.

 The short lifetime of SLCFs constrains their effects in both space and time.
 First, of all the SLCFs, methane and the short-lived halocarbons persist the longest in the atmosphere: up to two decades (FAQ 6.1, Figure 1).
 This is long enough to mix in the atmosphere and to spread globally.
 Most other SLCFs only remain in the atmosphere for a few days to weeks, which is generally too short for mixing in the atmosphere, sometimes even regionally.
 As a result, the SLCFs are unevenly distributed and their effects on the climate are more regional than those of longer-lived gases.
 Second, rapid (but sustained) changes in emissions of SLCFs can result in rapid climatic effects.